Inf-imagine/Sentry/README.md

 | ImageData Path | ImageData/val/SDv15-CC30K | ImageData/val/SDv21-CC15K | ImageData/val/IF-CC95K | ImageData/val/cogview2-22K | ImageData/val/stylegan3-60K | ImageData/val/Midjourneyv5-5K|
 | MetaData Path  | MetaData/val/SDv15-CC30K.csv| MetaData/val/SDv21-CC15K.csv | MetaData/val/IF-CC95K.csv | MetaData/val/cogview2-22K.csv | MetaData/val/stylegan3-60K.csv | MetaData/val/Midjourneyv5-5K.csv |

+### Others
+Aesthetic Quality:
+We provide corresponding aesthetic scores for our dataset, using [CLIP-IQA](https://github.com/IceClear/CLIP-IQA).
+You can download the aesthetic scores from [here](https://huggingface.co/datasets/InfImagine/FakeImageDataset/blob/main/AestheticQuality.zip) in our [huggingface dataset page](https://huggingface.co/datasets/InfImagine/FakeImageDataset/tree/main).

+Visulization:
+We provide visualizations for our dataset, which you can find [here](assets/visualization/README.md).

-## TODO
+## Maintenance Plan
+We are currently in the process of expanding our support to include two of the latest models for the fake image dataset: Stable Diffusion XL and Midjourney V5.
+We have devised a comprehensive maintenance plan, as follows:
-- [x] Release the training, validation datasets from MPBench.
+- [x] (2023.7) Release the [training, validation datasets](https://huggingface.co/datasets/InfImagine/FakeImageDataset) from MPBench.
-- [ ] Release the test datasets from Sentry-Image Leaderboard.
+- [x] (2023.8) Release an open [questionnaire](https://docs.google.com/forms/d/1vI8TkXGKGiQTluKYpisCpjGP0JZnjwpW06Iek4WuF6k/prefill) from HPBench!
+- [ ] (2023.9) Support Stable Diffusion XL fake image dataset
-- [ ] Release the training and evaluation code of Sentry-Image.
+- [ ] (2023.9) Release the training and evaluation code of Sentry-Image.
+- [ ] (2023.10) Support Midjourney V5 fake image datset
+- [ ] (2023.10) Release a new test datasets for Sentry-Image-Leaderboard.

 ## License
 This project is open-sourced under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0).
 These weights and datasets are fully open for academic research and can be used for commercial purposes with official written permission.
 If you find our open-source models and datasets useful for your business, we welcome your donation to support the development of the next-generation Sentry-Image model.
 Please contact [contact@infimagine.com](contact@infimagine.com) for commercial licensing and donation inquiries.

 ## Citation
 The code and model in this repository is mostly developed for or derived from the paper below.
 Please cite it if you find the repository helpful.
 ```